-If you take anything away from reading this, make sure it’s this: find your pantry happiness.
-I’m obsessed with telling people about how to stock a pantry because it’s the backbone for nearly every recipe I make.
+This year is my year of the pantry.
+I’m kicking off the year with a pantry reset (that you can join/follow along with).
+I want you to find your pantry happiness and inspiration.
+The pantry is the backbone for nearly every recipe I make.
 Having go-to items in your pantry can make the difference between making dinner and ordering pizza.
 If you find the items you use most and always keep those on hand- your weekly shopping and planning becomes about the produce.

 There are 21 different pantry sections to explore that cover everything from Asian noodles to vinegars.
 Start on the pantry page or explore a few of my favorite to get you started: legumes, grains, and spices.
 Each section includes how to buy, store, and use each ingredient- never let anything go to waste again!

 One of my biggest suggestions when it comes to vegetarian cooking is to lead with the produce.
 Look for what looks the freshest or what sounds the best in any given week.
 Find recipes to match then add pantry items to help round out the meal.
 The ingredient area on the site has over 50 items of produce to explore with information about cooking, storing, buying, and of course lots of recipe inspiration!